Yunnan - Tibet Road Adventure

 We started plans for this journey back in 2012 when the road briefly opened to foreigners.
 It was closed again by the government.
-It has subsequently reopened and our local contacts feel that it will remain open for an exploratory trip to take place in October this year, 2018.
+It has subsequently opened and closed at various times.
+We operated an exploratory tour in October, 2018.

-This will be a small group and you must have an open mind to any changes and variations on route that may be required.
-The group will comprise of some worldwide travel partners of the local service providers and clients from those associated travel operators.
-All are paying participants.
-A staff member from Passport Travel will also be on board - as a participant NOT a guide.
+We were a small group with all participants having an open mind to any changes and variations that may be required.
+A staff member from Passport Travel was also be on board - as a liasion/participant - NOT a guide.

-NOTE: If you have been to Yunnan before and wish to join us at Shangri-la, then this can be arranged and the price would be reduced.
-If you do consider this then we recommend an additional night at Shangri-la for acclimatisation purposes.
+NOTE: If you have been to Yunnan before and wish to join us at Lijiang, then this can be arranged and the price would be reduced.
+We do not suggest joining at Shangri-la as Lijiang offers intial acclimatisation.

 Day 01 Arrival Kunming D